BalistiK-25/s5LanguageTool/README.md

 * If the value passed is a *table*, a *key* is searched that *corresponds to the selected language's id*.
 * If the value passed is a *table* and *no key can be found* that corresponds to the selected language, the *key shared* is searched for.
 If this is found, it is will be used.
 * If the value passed is a *table* and *no key and no shared* can be found, an *error text is returned as a string*.
 * As from version 2.2 the *prefix* key can now be set, allowing to pass a value that will be placed in front of every returned string.
-The prefix key will automatically add a empty string (prefix.." ") at the end of it.
+The prefix key will automatically add an empty string (prefix.." ") at the end of it.

-You can look at the shared key as a "default option" in a switch-statement in other languages.
+You can look at the shared key as a "default option" in a switch-statement in other programming languages.
 As an example, it is assumed that the LanguageTool has been initialised with languages with the ids "de", "en", "pl" and "fr".
 In the following example, a simple text output (Message) is used to show how the LanguageTool selects the proper language-string.

 ```
 -- Every selected language will display "Example Text"
-LanguageTool.Message("Example Text")
+Message("Example Text")

 -- Every selected language, except with the id "de" and "en", will display "Example text for shared".
 -- If the language with the id "de" is selected, "Beispieltext für de" will be displayed.
 -- If the language with the id "en" is selected, "Example text for en" will be displayed.
-LanguageTool.Message({
+Message({
     shared = "Example text for shared",
     de = "Beispieltext für de",
     en = "Example text for en"